-- Assistance with acquisition, retention, or improvement in self-help, socialization, and adaptive skills. - Work preparatory (time-limited work pathway) services to attain individual competitive integrated employment in the community in which an beneficiary is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by beneficiaries without disabilities. - Services are intended to develop and teach skills that lead to individual competitive integrated employment including, but not limited to, ability to communicate effectively with supervisors, co-workers and customers; generally accepted community workplace conduct and dress; ability to follow directions; ability to attend to tasks; workplace problem-solving skills and strategies; general workplace safety; and mobility training. - Provide learning and work experiences, including volunteering, where the beneficiary can develop general, non-job-task-specific strengths and skills that contribute to employability in competitive integrated employment. - Are expected to occur over a defined period of time with specific employmentrelated goals and outcomes to be achieved, as determined by the beneficiary's person-centered service plan. - Enable a beneficiary to attain individual competitive integrated employment and with the job matched to the person's interests, strengths, priorities, abilities, and capabilities. - Participation in skill-building is not a required pre-requisite for individual competitive integrated employment or receiving supported employment services.
+- Assistance with acquisition, retention, or improvement in self-help, socialization, and adaptive skills. - Activities that support an individual to attain and retain Individual Competitive Integrated Employment (ICIE) are time-limited and include work pathway services in the community in which a beneficiary is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities. - Developing and teaching skills that lead to ICIE including, but not limited to, ability to communicate effectively with supervisors, co-workers and customers; generally accepted community workplace conduct and dress; ability to follow directions; ability to attend to tasks; workplace problem-solving skills and strategies; general workplace safety; and mobility training.
+May also provide learning and work experiences, including volunteering, where the beneficiary can develop general, non-job-task-specific strengths and skills that contribute to employability in ICIE.
+Such employment related services are expected to occur over a defined period of time with specific employment-related goals and outcomes to be achieved, as determined by the beneficiary's IPOS. - Participation in skill-building is not a required pre-requisite for individual competitive integrated employment or receiving supported employment services.

-Skill-building service components needed for each individual are documented, coordinated, and non-duplicative of other services otherwise available under a program funded under section 110 of the Rehabilitation Act of 1973 or the IDEA (20 U.S.C.
+Skill-building service components needed for each individual are documented, coordinated, and non-duplicative of other services otherwise available under a program funded under the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
 1401 et seq.).

-If an beneficiary has a need for transportation to participate, maintain, or access the skill-building services, the same provider may be reimbursed for providing this transportation only after it is determined that it is not otherwise available (e.g., volunteer, family member) and is the least expensive available means suitable to the beneficiary's need, in accordance with the Medicaid non-emergency medical transportation policy outlined in the Non-Emergency Medical Transportation chapter of the Medicaid Provider Manual.
+If a beneficiary has a need for transportation to participate, maintain, or access the skill-building services, the same provider may be reimbursed for providing this transportation only after it is determined that it is not otherwise available (e.g., volunteer, family member) and is the least expensive available means suitable to the beneficiary's need, in accordance with the Medicaid non-emergency medical transportation policy outlined in the Non-Emergency Medical Transportation chapter of the MDHHS Medicaid Provider Manual.